Solar Inverters: What are they?

 How efficient is the conversion from DC to AC (and back again)?

-What are the different types of inverters?
+What are the different types of solar inverters?

 Most homes have central inverters, which make the conversion from DC to AC from a box in one location, like your garage wall.
-A newer type of inverters, called microinverters, work directly and independently under each solar panel.
+A newer type of solar inverter, called microinverters, work directly and independently under each solar panel.
 These are a little more expensive and take more time to install.

 What other equipment do I need in addition to inverters?